twelvestep/MeeMs/README.md

 | `region` 	 | String		       | is an optional string that represents a geographical subset of meeting locations.
 Usually this is a neighborhood or city.
 District numbers are discouraged because they require special program knowledge to be understood.

-MeeMS is offered by the Berkman Center for Internet & Society at Harvard Law School under the terms of the Attribution/Share Alike Creative Commons
+MeeMS is offered under the terms of the MIT License.

 license